 I hope this list has given you some fun and functional occupational therapist gift ideas for that special OT in your life.
 I’d love to hear your favorite OT gift ideas and suggestions as well in the comments below!

-Note: Several of the products listed provide a small commission to My OT Spot at no additional cost to you if purchased from the link directly.
-All proceeds go directly back into managing site operating costs.
+Note: We may receive small commission from products purchased from this article at no additional cost to you.
+All proceeds go directly back into managing My OT Spot operating costs.
 Thank you and happy gift giving!